trey-wallis/obsidian-collaboration/README.md

-# Obsidian Live Share
+# Obsidian Collaboration

 ## About

-Obsidian Live Share allows you to have a Google Docs like experience with your friends.
-Live collaborate on files that and have changes propagate to other user's vault files.
+Obsidian Collaboration allows teams to collaborate directly in Obsidian on a vault saved on Google Drive.
+For each member that is collaborating, vault files are downloaded from Google Drive and stored in memory rather directly on the file system of a user.
+This allows files to be restricted to the workspace of a specific company.
 ## Built With

 - [Obsidian.md Plugin Template](https://github.com/obsidianmd/obsidian-sample-plugin)